-The benefits of DfP are many and provide varied opportunities for some within the DfP arena to improve their situation.
+The benefits of DfP are many and provide varied opportunities for accused people to improve their situation.
 These benefits provide strong encouragement to justice organisations, statutory bodies and political decision makers to support the increased use of such an approach.